-Construction of SRL East powering ahead, with preparations well underway for SRL East tunnelling to start in 2026.
+Construction of SRL East is powering ahead, with preparations well underway for SRL East tunnelling to start in 2026.

 Work sites